 - Gel food colouring of choice

-- Place the cold cubed butter into the bowl of the mixer and with a paddle attachment beat until creamy.
-This may take a little while as the butter is so cold.
+- Place the soft butter into the bowl of the mixer and with a paddle attachment beat until creamy.

-- Add half of the icing sugar approx 1/4 cup at a time, ensuring each additional is well beaten in.
+- Add half of the icing sugar approx 1 cup at a time, ensuring each addition is well beaten in.

 - Add the vanilla extract and beat again for 30 seconds.

-- Add the remaining icing sugar, again a 1/4 cup at a time until fully incorporated.
+- Add the remaining icing sugar, again 1 cup at a time until fully incorporated.
 Now turn the mixer up to full speed again and beat continuously for an additional 3 minutes.
+Be sure to stop every now and again and scrape down the sides of the bowl and beaters to make sure everything gets mixed in.

-- Turn the mixer off, add the milk and slowly work together.
+- Turn the mixer off, add the milk/water and slowly work together.
 Turn back up to high speed and beat for an additional 3 minutes.

 - If colouring, add your gel food dye now and beat until you reach the desired colour.